 - Cloud-native formats and object storage buckets remove the kitchen bottleneck by letting each client serve themselves from pre-prepared, independently accessible data chunks.

-- Cloud-native formats^* is ‘pre-packaged’ into to chunks that ready for grab and go.
+- Cloud-native formats are ‘pre-packaged’ into to chunks that ready for grab and go.
 Cloud-native can also be thought of as ‘read-optimized’.

 - Examples of cloud-native formats: Zarr, GeoTIFF, legacy netCDFs with a sidecar file (kerchunk, VirtualiZarr) that let’s you grab chunks